-It is one of our favorite dump-and-go dinners just like Instant Pot chicken and potatoes and Instant Pot rice and beans.
+It is one of our favorite dump-and-go dinners just like Instant Pot chicken fried rice and Instant Pot chicken and potatoes.

 Instant Pot chicken and rice with carrots in a pressure cooker.